Continued pressure for public services predicted

 "The funding scenarios show a funding gap which ranges from £30 million to £46 million over the next three financial years, with an anticipated gap of £8 million - £13million next year.

-"The Council is reviewing its whole budget to ensure that we are focusing on what matters most to our citizens and we will be engaging public in this process over the autumn as we develop proposals for managing our financial position.
+"The Council is reviewing its whole budget to ensure that we are focusing on what matters most to our citizens.
+We will be engaging public in this process over the autumn as we develop proposals for managing our financial position.

 "Even in challenging times it is essential that the Council continues to invest in services, we will see further capital investment in our schools, housing and road network will provide opportunities for the local economy and create jobs."